unixorn/apt-multi-iam-s3/README.md

 ## Building

-Before building this project on Ubuntu (tested on 11.10) you will need to install the following packages:

-    [sudo] apt-get install libapt-pkg-dev libcurl4-openssl-dev

-To build this project you simply run `make`.
-It will produce a binary named `s3` under the `src/` dir.
+`docker build -t local/apt-multi-iam-s3:latest`

+will build the docker container for the build environment

+`docker run -v $(pwd)/output/:/output/ -v $(pwd):/code/ --rm -e VERSION=1.1.2 local/apt-multi-iam-s3:1 build`

+will build the deb and spit it into the `./output/` folder

 ## Installing